odyssey-geospatial/geo-encodings/README.md

 classifiers, regression models, neural networks -- are not built to ingest these standard geometric objects.
 That's where this package comes in.

-The `geo-encodings` package implements a few different methods for turning arbitrary geometric objects into vectors that encode the essential features of their structure.
+The `geo-encodings` package turns arbitrary geometric objects into vectors that give an approximate encoding of their essential spatial structure.
 Here's a quick example of its use.

 ```python
 from geo_encodings.encoders import MPPEncoder